Kreusada/Kreusada-Cogs/docs/cog_black.rst

 .. note::

-    This guide was last updated for version 2.0.3.
-Ensure that you are up to date by running ``[p]cog update namegenerator``.
+    This guide was last updated for version 0.1.1.
+Ensure that you are up to date by running ``[p]cog update black``.

     If there is something missing, or something that needs improving in this documentation, feel free to create an issue `here <https://github.com/Kreusada/Kreusada-Cogs/issues>`_.